wp-plugins/cuca-validator/readme.txt

 Solve a simple math operation to validate your form and continue your navigation experience.
 In the admin panel you can set up the captcha difficult.

+** CuCa Word Validator**

+(Work in progress) - Solve a simple alppanumeric captcha to unlock your form.

 == Installation ==